 Are schools requiring students to receive a COVID-19 vaccine, similar to mumps and measles?
 Will restrictions be placed on my child if we refuse to vaccinate?

-There is no requirement for students to receive the COVID-19 vaccine at this time.
-UCF will encourage students, faculty and staff to get vaccinated in the interest of our community’s health and safety.
+There is no requirement for students to receive the COVID-19 vaccine at this time, though UCF is expecting students, faculty and staff to get vaccinated in the interest of our community’s health and safety.